Made in Brooklyn

 Follow this link to the Ware of the Dog site.

-I think it’s best to think of Dog Parkers as short-term pod hotels for dogs.
-There are currently 35 Dog Parkers deployed throughout Brooklyn; two will be stationed in Manhattan soon.
-I watched one family happen across a Dog Parker just when they needed a place to leave their pooch while they grabbed a bite to eat (see the photo above.)
+I think it’s best to think of Dog Spots as short-term pod hotels for dogs.
+I watched one family happen across a Dog Spot just when they needed a place to leave their pooch while they grabbed a bite to eat (see the photo above.)
 They quickly downloaded the app and checked their Frenchie in for a brief stay.
 I popped in on him a short while later and he looked perfectly chill while his owners chowed down.

-Visit the Dog Parker website to see how it all works.
+Visit the Dog Spot website to see how it all works.

 LoveThyBeast is another company that got its start in Brooklyn.
 It arose from founder Tiziana Agnello’s need for an ideal pet carrier for her aging Pug, Gzigzia.
 Tiziana’s work in prop-styling served her well when she stitched together a custom tote to carry her pooch around.
 People on the street noticed it.
 A local pet store ordered a small initial batch of them.
 They sold out within a week.
 The rest is history.
 Seven years later, LoveThyBeast offers a full line of products including clothes, toys, beds, collars, and leashes.